tomelrod/ansible-role-network_interfaces/README.md

 Note: Ansible needs network connectivity throughout the playbook process, you may need to have a control interface that you do *not* modify using this method while changing IP Addresses so that Ansible has a stable connection to configure the target systems.
-All network changes are done within a single generated script and network connectivity is only lost for few seconds.
+All network changes are activated within a single generated script and network connectivity is only lost for a few seconds.

 ## Dependencies